Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: ARE of in case of MCAR labels

 \section{ARE of $\hR_{\rm PC}^{(\rm ig)}$ in case of MCAR labels}

-The concepts of {\it missing at random\/} (MAR) and its more restrictive version {\it missing completely at random\/} (MCAR) are key concepts in the missing-data framework of Rubin (1976) for missingness in incomplete-data analysis.
-The reader is referred to the clarification note of of Mealli and Rubin (2015) for precise definitions of MAR and MCAR and their corresponding more restrictive versions, {\it missing always at random\/} and {\it missing always completely at random\/}, respectively.
+The concepts of {\it missing at random\/} (MAR) and its more restrictive version {\it missing completely at random\/} (MCAR) are key concepts in the missing-data framework of \citet{r76} for missingness in incomplete-data analysis.
+The reader is referred to the clarification note of of \citet{mr15} for precise definitions of MAR and MCAR and their corresponding more restrictive versions, {\it missing always at random\/} and {\it missing always completely at random\/}, respectively.
 Their paper also gives the weakest sufficient conditions under which ignoring the missingness mechanism that creates the missing data always leads to appropriate inferences about $\btheta$ under frequentist, direct likelihood, or Bayesian modes of inferences.

 In this section, it is assumed that the unclassified feature vectors have labels that are MCAR.
-The condition of the missing data to be {\it missing (always) completely at random\/} when coupled with exchangeability is a statement about conditional independence in that it implies that the vector of missing-data indicators $m_j$ is independent of the data (Mealli and Rubin, 2015).
+The condition of the missing data to be {\it missing (always) completely at random\/} when coupled with exchangeability is a statement about conditional independence in that it implies that the vector of missing-label indicators $M_j$ is independent of the data \citep{mr15}.
+Here this implies that $M_j$ is independent of $\bY_j$ and $Z_j\,(j=1,\,\dots,\,n)$.

-The relative value of the partially classified sample to the completely classified sample can be measured by comparing the expected excess error rate of a classifier trained on each of the respective samples $\bx_{\rm PC}$ and $\bx_{\rm CC}$ (Ganesalingam and McLachlan, 1978; O'Neill, 1978; Castelli and Cover, 1996).
+The relative value of the partially classified sample to the completely classified sample can be measured by comparing the expected excess error rate of a classifier trained on each of the respective samples $\bx_{\rm PC}$ and $\bx_{\rm CC}$ \citep{GM78,ON78,cc96}.

 As seen in Section 3, in the case of the two-class homoscedastic normal model (\ref{eq:3}), the Bayes' rule depends only on the vector of discriminant coefficients $\bbeta$ as defined by (\ref{eq:5}) and (\ref{eq:6}).
 We let $\hR_{\rm PC}^{(\rm ig)}=R(\by;\hbbeta_{\rm PC}^{(\rm ig)})$ and $\hR_{\rm CC}=R(\by;\hbbeta_{\rm CC})$ be the estimated Bayes' rules obtained by plugging the estimates $\hbbeta_{\rm PC}^{(\rm ig)}$ and $\hbbeta_{\rm CC}$, respectively, for $\bbeta$ into (\ref{eq:4}).